-- (a) Where a written performance evaluation indicates doubt as to the probationary employee's suitability for status as a regular employee, the Employer may extend the probationary period for up to an additional 50 calendar days. - (b) If there is more than one probationary employee in a classification, the majority of hours on a weekly basis shall be assigned based on the date of hire.
+- (a) A new employee hired into a regular position shall serve a probationary period of 440 hours of work or six months from date of hire, whichever comes first. - (b) Where a written performance evaluation indicates doubt as to the probationary employee's suitability for ongoing employment, the Employer may extend the probationary period for up to an additional 50 calendar days. - (c) If there is more than one probationary employee in a classification, the majority of hours on a weekly basis shall be offered based on the date of hire.